kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Since you don't have the privileges to deploy code to `rwdevcon.com` (sorry, Ray's kind of picky about things like that), you won't be able to see your changes in action.
 However, you can see how it's supposed to work using the RWDevCon app from the App Store.

-Use mobile Safari to load <http://www.rwdevcon.com/videos/talk-ray-wenderlich-teamwork.html>.
+Use mobile Safari to load <http://www.rwdevcon.com/videos/talk-jake-gundersen-opportunity.html>.
+That's the video for Jake Gundersen's 2015 talk titled "Opportunity".
 The top of the web page should look like this:

 ![bordered height=30%](/images/10-app-banner-2.png)